-In HadGEM2-ES, the low-pressure action centers of the NAO are slightly further south than observations (Fig.1, the low-pressure action center is at around 67.5° N), and the negative response center of the SST to the NAO is also further south than observations.
-However, in some models (for example IPSL-CM5A-MR and IPSL-CM5B-LR), even if the locations of the low-pressure action center of the NAO are close to that of the observation or even further north, the negative response center of the SST anomalies to the NAO is further south than the observation-based results.
-Therefore, there must be other reasons that impact the relationship of the SST and NAO in the subpolar NA in some models.
+example IPSL-CM5A-MR and IPSL-CM5B-LR), even if the locations of the low-pressure action center of the NAO are close to that of the observation or even further north, the negative-response center of the SST anomalies related to the NAO is further south than the observation-based results.
+Therefore, there must be other factors that impact the relationship of the SST and NAO in the subpolar NA in some models.